apache/druid/docs/content/operations/api-reference.md

 Returns the dimensions of the datasource.

 <div class="note caution">
 This API is deprecated and will be removed in future releases.
+Please use [SegmentMetadataQuery](../querying/segmentmetadataquery.html) instead.
 </div>

 * `/druid/v2/datasources/{dataSourceName}/metrics`